 Financial Responsibility

-- Paying Rent: Residents are required to pay rent, which typically covers room and board, utilities, and sometimes additional services like transportation to meetings.
+- Paying rent – Residents may be required to pay rent, which typically covers room and board, utilities, and sometimes additional services like transportation to meetings.
 Rent is due on a specific schedule, and failure to pay may result in eviction.

 Length of Stay